meliasson/mikaeleliasson.se/README.md

 * Expect mocks to be requested in certain ways.
 * Create end-to-end tests.

-### Gifs

-* Make search queries configurable via ENV variables.
-* Prefetch and cache gifs.

 ### Misc

-* Bundle JS and CSS with Webpack.
-(ES6, SCSS)
+* Bundle JS and CSS with Webpack for ES6 and SCSS.
 * Serve over HTTPS.
-* Deploy continuously.
-* Serve a favicon.
+* Serve a favicon or reply with a 204?